 In wild type Neurospora, the synthetic pathway is intact, and spores are able to grow on minimal medium without added amino acids.
-In mutant Neurospora, some enzyme in the pathway is non-fuctional, so that spores are unable to grow on minimal medium.
+In mutant Neurospora, some enzyme in the pathway is non-functional, so that spores are unable to grow on minimal medium.
 All of the mutants here are called arg- mutants, since in all cases supplementation of the minimal medium with arginine permits growth.

 three classes are

-distinguishable, depending on their growth response to the addition of
+distinguishable, depending on their growth response to the

 other amino acids in the pathway.
-Supplementation of the medium with
+Supplementation of the medium

-amino acid downstream from an enzymatic block permits growth,
+amino acid downstream from an enzymatic block permits

 the pathway is intact from that point on.
 For example, any of orn,

-or arg permit growth of Class I mutants, since only the
+or arg permit growth of Class I mutants, since

 enzymatic step is blocked.
 Supplementation with an amino acid upstream